GasStationPizza/Wizinterview/README.md

-# Infrastructure for Web App Running on AWS EKS
+# Infrastructure for Three-Tier App Hosted on AWS

 This repository sets up the required infrastructure to deploy a containerized NextJS web application to AWS EKS which interacts with MongoDB running on an EC2 instance.